Incident Investigation: Importance, Step-by-Step Guide, Training

 • Was there a failure to properly identify and/or report issues with the established cleaning procedures?
 If so, why?

-Answers like “the employee failed to take alternative protective measures,” or “the employee was standing in the way of the moving part” is insufficient.
+Answers like “the employee failed to take alternative protective measures,” or “the employee was standing in the way of the moving part” are insufficient.
 Thorough investigations involve digging more deeply into these answers to find the root cause of the problem.

 This line of questioning will lead to the root cause, which can then lead to solutions that will prevent the problem from recurring.

-Implement Corrective Actions
+Implement a Corrective Action

-For example, marking a spot on the floor where employees should stand when cleaning the machine can help them stay out of the way of moving parts.
+For example, marking a spot on the floor where workers should stand when cleaning the machine can help them stay out of the way of moving parts.
 However, it does not address the root cause of the issue and it will not effectively prevent future injuries.

 While corrective actions can directly address issues that contribute to the occurrence of worksite incidents, corrective actions can also be more general.
 Corrective actions like these can take the form of changes in policies, developing new safety programs, changing inspection procedures, and the like.